5 best Black Friday big-screen 4K TV deals

 Other deals

-In addition to the deals above, also noteworthy is LG's across-the-board price cuts on OLED TVs.
+In addition to the deals above, also noteworthy is LG's across-the-board price cut on OLED TVs.

 For example, the LG OLED TV B7A Series 55-inch model 55B7A, will be on sale for $1,499 (regularly $2,299) and the 65-inch model 65B7A, will be discounted to $2,299, down from $3,299.